Robinho (footballer, born November 1987)

 Róbson Michael Signorini (born 10 November 1987), commonly known as Robinho, is a Brazilian footballer who plays as a midfielder for Brusque.

 Career

 Robson was formed in the basic categories of International and further excel in Mogi Mirim in 2008, where he was the top scorer of the second division team in São Paulo, Robson hit three-year contract with Santos.
 It also is nicknamed Robinho but prefers to be called Robson.

 In December 2009, agreed with your Avai release was a condition of hiring Marquinhos by Santos.

 After a one-year loan to Avaí, Robson returned to Santos in January 2011.

 On 4 February 2011, Robson signed a pre-contract with Avaí, and the contract runs out in May, when the player's contract with Santos end.

 He left Santos to play as a regular starter for Avaí on 3 May 2011.

 On 12 January 2015, Robinho was signed by Palmeiras.

+On December 26, 2025, Robinho announced his retirement from professional football at the age of 38 via a post on social media.
+Throughout his career, Robinho played for Santos, Avaí, Coritiba, Palmeiras, Cruzeiro, Grêmio, Paysandu and, most recently, Brusque.
+He played a total of 821 matches, scoring 115 goals and providing 117 assists.
+Among his major promotions, he won Serie A with Coritiba in 2021, Serie B with Paysandu in 2023, and the Serie A1 of the Campeonato Paulista with Mogi Mirim.

+His trophy cabinet includes the 2011 Libertadores with Santos and three Copa do Brasil titles—one with "Peixe" in 2015, and two with Cruzeiro in 2017 and 2018.
+He was also a state champion in various federations: Catarinense (twice), Gaúcho, Paulista, Paranaense (twice), Paraense, and Mineiro (twice).